Dean Bulldogs football

 The Dean Bulldogs football team represents Dean College in college football at the NCAA Division III level.
-The Bulldogs are members of the Eastern Collegiate Football Conference (ECFC), fielding its team in the ECFC since 2016.
+The Bulldogs are members of the Massachusetts State Collegiate Athletic Conference (MASCAC), having joined the conference in 2025.
+Dean competed in the Eastern Collegiate Football Conference (ECFC) from 2017 to 2024.
 The Bulldogs play their home games at Dale Lippert Field in Franklin, Massachusetts.
+Luke Bakanowsky is the head coach of the program.
+He took over from Andrae Murphy after the 2024 season.

-Their head coach is Andrae Murphy, who took over the position for the 2022 season.
+The team was formally known as the Red Demons until 1994 when the school went from Dean Junior College to Dean College.